Investment Policy Statement

 The objectives of Fiji’s Investment Policy are to improve the attractiveness of the country as a destination for investments that support Fiji in achieving its development aspirations, in line with the National Development Plan and the Fijian Trade Policy Framework by:

-- Promoting the development and application of good international standards and practices regarding investment
+(f) Promoting the development and application of good international standards and practices regarding investment;

-To this end, the Fijian Government requires investors to abide by the laws of Fiji.
+To this end, the Fijian Government requires investors to abide by the laws and regulations of Fiji.

-The Fijian Government is committed to pursuing high standards of governance and combatting corruption at all levels to apply the following key principles for its investment policy.
+The Fijian Government is committed to pursuing high standards of governance and combat corruption at all levels to apply the following key principles for its investment policy.

 The Fijian Government is committed to:

-- Non-discrimination between and among domestic and foreign investors: by treating all foreign and domestic investors and investments as favorably as any other investor or investment in like situations in relation to the establishment, expansion, operation, and protection of their investments;
+1. Non-discrimination between domestic and foreign investors and among foreign investors: Treating all foreign and domestic investors and investments as favorably as any other investor or investment in like situations in relation to the establishment, expansion, operation, and protection of their investments.

-- Investor rights and investment protection: by providing investors the freedom to invest, freedom to manage one’s own business, access to freely convertible currency, and the transfer of funds under limited and reasonable conditions.
+2. Investor rights and investment protection: Providing investors the freedom to invest, freedom to manage one’s own business, access to freely convertible currency, transfer of funds under limited and reasonable conditions.
 The Government commits to the protection of all investments from expropriation, or from measures taken that will have a similar effect, except for a public purpose and on a non-discriminatory basis, based on law, and subject to the prompt payment of adequate and effective compensation and in accordance with due process of law.

-- Transparency and good regulatory practices: by ensuring that all laws, regulations, administrative guidelines and policies pertaining to investment are enacted following proper notice and consultation and are available publicly in a prompt, transparent, and readily accessible manner;
+3. Transparency and good regulatory practices: Ensuring that all laws, regulations, administrative guidelines and policies pertaining to investment are enacted following proper notice and consultation and are available publicly in a prompt, transparent, and readily accessible manner.

-- Maintain environmental and social standards: by ensuring that all labour, health, safety, and environment regulations are adhered to by domestic and foreign investors; and
+4. Maintain environmental and social standards: Ensuring that all labour, health, safety, and environment regulations are adhered to by domestic and foreign investors.

-- Provide investment facilitation and aftercare: by fostering investor confidence and ensuring that investment is retained.
+5. Provide investment facilitation and aftercare: Fostering investor confidence and ensuring that investment is retained.

 4. National Interest